lrascius/CodeCipherCenter/docs/decisions_we_made.rst

 - Push notifications over email: Use push notifications to alert users to invitations to join a challenge instead of emails.

+- Use Whitenoise with Heroku to serve static files.

+- We chose not to switch to the Django Rest framework since it would require a lot of refactoring and we didn't have the time.

+- We chose a paper background and a title font that look pre-20th century since that's when hand ciphers were in use.